ejmastnak/nutria/docs/source/ui.rst

     "can_create": false
   }

+- ``ingredients`` for search over FDA ingredients, which the user cannot edit
+- ``user_ingredients`` for listing of user-created ingredients
+- ``ingredient_categories`` for filtering ingredients by category
+- ``can_create`` to control display of "Create ingredient" and "Clone ingredient" button

 **UI**

+FDA Ingredients available via fuzzy search with N ~ 10 results---there are too many to display in a table.

 User-created Ingredients in table with columns for:

 - Ingredient name (links to Show)
 - Ingredient category

-FDA Ingredients available via fuzzy search with N ~ 10 results---there are too many to display in a table.
+- Pencil (Edit) and Trash can (Delete) icons

 **Filters**

 - By ingredient name (fuzzy search filter)
 - By ingredient category (select)

+**Links to:**

-**Action:** Create
+- Create new ingredient
+- Clone existing ingredient

 Show
 ^^^^